andreworba01/IAFP_2026_Competition/README.md

 Based on these findings, we decided to go a step further and use these estimates in a risk assessment exercise.
 To remain intentionally conservative, we used the values in **Table 3** rather than **Table 2**.
 Table 3 assumes a sample mass of **1 g** instead of **25 g**, which shifts the estimated concentration distribution upward and represents a **worst-case scenario**.

 We then used these conservative concentration estimates to run a simple model of **transfer of *Listeria* from soil to lettuce via rain splash**.

+### Predicted Listeria Risk Hotspots Near Rivers and Lakes

+This map shows the model-predicted probability of Listeria presence at sampled sites, overlaid with nearby rivers and lakes.
+Higher-risk locations (e.g., ≥0.60) stand out as potential hotspots, helping farmers prioritize where to sample, focus water-related controls, and plan harvest timing to reduce contamination risk.

 <img width="2306" height="1238" alt="Rplot55" src="outputs/Predicted_probability_presence_rivers_lakes.png" />

 ---